vntkumar8/api/README.md

 # COVID19-India API

-A volunteer-driven database for COVID-19 stats & patient tracing in India.
+A volunteer-driven database for COVID-19 stats & patient tracing in India

 ## API